abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 <p style="margin-bottom:0%;margin-top:7%"><b><i>My "Jedi" training </i></b></p>

-After all those great ideas, how about the work?
+ Those are all great ideas.
+How about the work?

-Here is an example, as part of my self-love training, I have been practising this simple heart-warming routine several times a day: ... each time, ...
+Here is an example, as part of my self-love training, I have been practising this simple heart-warming routine several times a day:

+... each time, ...
 I will pause, ... focus on my voice, ... and say out loud three times:

 <p style="text-align:center;">I love you! </p>